Skip to main content

 Documents that might be required depending on your (academic) background

-Course descriptions (in English) of the mathematics and computer science courses that are listed on your grades transcript.
+• Course descriptions (in English) of the mathematics and computer science courses that are listed on your grades transcript.

 We always advise you to provide this document, especially if your grades transcript does not contain the same course names as the topics mentioned in the admission requirements

-Evidence of other courses or tests in mathematics/computer sciences that are not part of your grades transcript, but which you think are relevant to assess your application (for instance an additional online programming course)
+• Evidence of other courses or tests in mathematics/computer sciences that are not part of your grades transcript, but which you think are relevant to assess your application (for instance an additional online programming course)

 Advised for all applicants

-Proof of your language proficiency in English
+• Document(s) that demonstrate your proficiency in English

 How do we assess your application?